milankl/ZfpCompression.jl/README.md

-surfaces, etc. Although zfp also provides a 1D array class that can be used for 1D signals such as audio, or even unstructured floating-point streams, the compression scheme has not been well optimized for this use case, and rate and quality may not be competitive with floating-point compressors designed s pecifically for 1D streams.*
+surfaces, etc. Although zfp also provides a 1D array class that can be used for 1D signals such as audio, or even unstructured floating-point streams, the compression scheme has not been well optimized for this use case, and rate and quality may not be competitive with floating-point compressors designed specifically for 1D streams.*

 See the documentation, or [zfp's website](https://computing.llnl.gov/projects/floating-point-compression) for more information.